 Generic examples of Indicators of Excellence Generic examples of impact Designs and develops new programmes.
 Leads/makes a significant contribution to internal teaching reviews.
 Demonstrates breadth of knowledge and teaches effectively beyond immediate research area.
 Receives prizes for teaching.
 Undertakes examination/acts as a course examiner.
 Provides educational leadership and organisation including curriculum development and learning design.
 Successfully introduces innovative teaching/assessment methods or significant contribution to their enhancement.
 Publishes major textbooks/e-learning materials adopted in courses internal or external to the University.
 National or global press coverage of the applicant's educational ideas or activities.
 Holding an educational leadership position within a professional body Receives excellent student feedback.
 Demonstrates sophisticated, reflexive approach to teaching and supporting learning which enables students to develop subject knowledge and capabilities.

-CRITERION 2: Consistently delivers high-quality research supervision that is intellectually challenging and supportive Generic examples of Indicators of Excellence Generic examples of impact Consistently high research student completion rates.
+CRITERION 2: Consistently delivers high-quality research supervision that is intellectually challenging and supportive

+Generic examples of Indicators of Excellence Generic examples of impact Consistently high research student completion rates.
 Award of prizes and honours for researcher development.
 Consistently receives positive feedback from research students.
 Provides inclusive leadership and delivers excellence through the performance of others.
 Creates a positive working environment and acts as a role model in promoting inclusion and mutual respect.
-Contributes significantly towards recruiting and winning support for for future success Generic examples of Indicators of Excellence Generic examples of impact Consistently receives positive feedback from postdoctoral researchers.
-Enables and encourages early-career researchers to develop independent research lines and/or pursue independent publications or funding applications.
-Mentors or coaches early-career researchers in other groups or departments.
-Provides inclusive leadership and delivers excellence through the performance of others.
-Creates a positive working environment and acts as a role model in promoting inclusion and mutual respect.
+Contributes significantly towards recruiting and winning support for research students.
 Recognises and nurtures talent and demonstrates consistent engagement with researcher training and development processes.
-Helps early-career researchers to be creative about their futures and takes active steps to support career pathways both in and beyond academia.

-CRITERION 3: Consistently ensures that early-career researchers receive excellent opportunities to develop their potential and prepare then for future success
+CRITERION 3: Consistently ensures that early-career researchers receive excellent opportunities to develop their potential and prepare them for future success